leosperry/ha-kafka-net/README.md

 ## Features recently added
 * [`ISystemMonitor`](https://github.com/leosperry/ha-kafka-net/wiki/System-Monitor) for handling errors and monitoring non-responsive entities.
 * A brand new [UI](https://github.com/leosperry/ha-kafka-net/wiki/UI)!
 Currently it lists all your automations, where they came from and an ability to enable/disable them at runtime
-* More Home Assistant API calls
 * Test helper methods and a [test harness](https://github.com/leosperry/ha-kafka-net/wiki/Automated-Testing) for component level testing of your registries.
   * Test Harness also supports `ISystemMonitor`
 * [Automation Builder](https://github.com/leosperry/ha-kafka-net/wiki/Automation-Registry#iautomationbuilder-interface) with fluent syntax
-* Sun model (new sun based automations coming in version 3)
+* Sun model and Sun Based Automations
+* Scheduled Automation framework

 ## More examples
 I have decided to make [my personal repository](https://github.com/leosperry/MyHome) public so that users can see working examples of some moderately complex automations.